3 Easy Tips to Check Hard Drive for Bad Sectors - Full Guide💡

 Tip 3.
 Check Hard Drive for Bad Sectors in Partition Properties

 Step 1.
-Click "This PC" and right-click on the target drive, then click "Properties."
+To access the properties of a drive, click on "This PC" and right-click on the target drive, then select "Properties."

 check disk in partition properties

 Step 2.
-Click "Tools" and "Check" in the pop-up window.
-Choose "Automatically fix file system errors" or "Scan" and try to recover bad sectors" and click "Start."
+Click on "Tools" and then "Check" in the pop-up window.
+Select either "Automatically fix file system errors" or "Scan" and attempt to recover bad sectors, then click "Start".

-If there are bad sectors, a pop-up window will prompt you in time.
-If there are no bad sectors, "No errors were found." will be displayed.
+If there are bad sectors, a pop-up window will prompt you in time, or it will display "No errors were found." if there are none.

 When Should I Check a Hard Drive for Bad Sectors?

-Bad sectors refer to areas of the hard disk that are permanently damaged.
-Incorrect computer shutdown methods, dust pollution, virus attacks, etc, may cause bad sectors.
+Bad sectors are areas of the hard disk that are permanently damaged due to factors such as incorrect shutdown, dust pollution, or virus attacks.

 Conclusion